stassop/flutter_animated_fab/README.md

-# Flutter Animated Floating Action Button
+# Animated Floating Action Button

 This article will help you build a `FloatingActionButton` that changes its properties using animations.